What makes Physical Therapyworks different?

 Types of Treatment

-HUDL is a slow motion and freeze frame video capture to assist your Physical Therapists in movement analysis.
+A slow motion and freeze frame video capture is used to assist your Physical Therapists in movement analysis.

 Bodyweight Resistance Training

 Bodyweight exercises are a type of strength-training where you use your own weight to provide resistance against gravity.
 When you complete a bodyweight workout, you are essentially using your body alone without any other exercise equipment